 So where did the name come from?
 At present no one can say with 100% certainty.
-It might be a Saxon chief and that has been shown in other settlement or it might be the river meadow with thacthing material.
+It might be a Saxon chief and that has been shown in other settlements or it might be the river meadow with thatching material.
 My belief based on the names of other nearby settlements is the latter.

 What we can say with certainty is that the modern spelling has been in place since sometime between 1545 and 1597.